altermo/ultimate-autopair.nvim/notes/future-plans.md

 Make using extensions better, such as:
 + Pair specific extensions
 + extensions with their own config. (like disable ext.alpha in filetype lua)
++ make it easier to hook extensions to non config maps:
+    + like tsnode with matchpair higlight
+        + also requires general api for working for both normal and insert mode

 # Maybe in the future versions